MGM Grand Detroit Casino & Sportsbook

 MGM also has a deal in place with Yahoo!
 Sports, allowing it to connect the BetMGM sports betting online platform to the Yahoo Sports website.

 Plus, MGM has deals with the NBA, NHL and MLB, making it an official gaming partner for all three major sports leagues.

-The entire operation was rebranded as BetMGM in September 2019, and MGM is now looking to bring the product to Pennsylvania, Nevada, Indiana, West Virginia and Michigan.
+The entire operation was rebranded as BetMGM in September 2019, and MGM has since brought the product to multiple states that have legalized online sports betting, including Michigan.